infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Create a user:

 Create options:
-  -n [ --name ] arg      user name (default: system user) -k [ --key ] arg       RSA key pair in PEM format - e.g. your SSH key
+  -n [ --name ] arg      User name (default: system user) -k [ --key ] arg       RSA key pair in PEM format - e.g. your SSH key
-                         (default: generate key pair) --push-user            push the user to the Hub
+                         (default: generate key pair) --push-user            Push the user to the Hub
-  -p [ --push ]          alias for --push-user
+  -p [ --push ]          Alias for --push-user
-  --email arg            valid email address (mandatory when using --push-user) --fullname arg         user's fullname (optional) --full                 include private key in order to facilitate device
+  --email arg            Valid email address (mandatory when using --push-user) --fullname arg         User's fullname (optional) --full                 Include private key in order to facilitate device
-                         pairing and fetching lost keys --password arg         password to authenticate with the Hub.
+                         pairing and fetching lost keys --password arg         Password to authenticate with the Hub.
 Used with --full (default: prompt for password)
 ```